ppp-kohe/autogui/README.md

 When the type of the property is [`javax.swing.text.StyledDocument`](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/javax/swing/text/StyledDocument.html)
-, it's sub-type or `StringBuiilder`, the user can change it's (global) style by settings from the context menu.
+, its sub-type or `StringBuiilder`, the user can change its (global) style by settings from the context menu.

 <img src="docs/images/image-document-styled-h.png" srcset="docs/images/image-document-styled-h.png 1x, docs/images/image-document-styled.png 2x" alt="Document editor with styles">